 While in Bavaria, do what the Bavarians do.
 Dress up in the traditional costume – dirndl (pronounced DEERN-dul), dresses for women and lederhosen (pronounced LAY-der-hozen), shorts for men.
 If beer is the only reason you’re here, jump the wagon and help the Bavarians clear up 6 million liters of beer.
 While you enjoy, try not to get totally knocked out with continuous drinking.
 You can do so by eating up the scrumptious Bavarian food from the food stalls placed around the beer tents.
 While inside the tent, let yourself loose, make friends, sing the local german songs and dance in groups.
 Apart from beer, there are wines and champagnes that one can try at the fest.
 If you’re outside your tent and need a break from drinking, try the petrifying roller coaster rides or play games like beer stein race, sausage sculpting contest and giant chess.

 Lastly, (and we cannot stress this enough), bring only what you need!
 More than 5000 items are lost every year at the Oktoberfest.
 In case you do, approach the service center behind the Schottenhamel Tent and they’ll help you.
+We at Yapsody wish for everyone to have a safe and successful Oktoberfest, however accidents do happen.
+Become acquainted with the layout of the grounds and know where the medical tents are.
+Also remember that if you decided to purchase travel insurance, you will not be covered if you get injured while intoxicated.
+While there is some wiggle room here, insurance companies often void coverage if you are well into your cups.

 The season of beer is arriving.
 Keep our guide handy and you’re set to have a gala time at Oktoberfest 2019!
 If you’re organizing an Oktoberfest of your own in your town?
 Sign up with Yapsody and get a whopping 25% off on your ticketing fees.